vlad1m1r0v/SelfAssessment/Skills/Paradigms.md

   - Structured programming: 🖐️ used
   - Non-structured programming: 🖐️ used
   - Functional programming:🖐️ used
-  - Prototype-based programming
+  - Prototype-based programming: 👂 heard
   - Object-oriented programming: 🖐️ used
   - Object-based programming: 🖐️ used
   - Generic programming: 🖐️ used
-  - Concurrent computing: 👂 heard
+  - Concurrent computing: 🔬 researched
   - Asyncronous programming: 🖐️ used
-  - Parallel programming: 👂 heard
+  - Parallel programming: 🔬 researched
   - Reactive programming: 👂 heard
   - FRP (Functional-reactive): 👂 heard
   - Automata-based programming: 🖐️ used
   - Domain-specific languages: 🖐️ used
   - Multi-paradigm programming: 🖐️ used
-  - Metaprogramming
+  - Metaprogramming: 👂 heard
   - Actor model
 - OOP basics:
   - constructor: 🖐️ used